VipulGhodke/mcpServer/README.md

 # MCP Starter for Puch AI

 This is a starter template for creating your own Model Context Protocol (MCP) server that works with Puch AI.
-It comes with ready-to-use tools for job searching and image processing.
+It comes with ready-to-use tools for language learning and image processing.

 ## What is MCP?

 MCP (Model Context Protocol) allows AI assistants like Puch to connect to external tools and data sources safely.
 Think of it like giving your AI extra superpowers without compromising security.

 ## What's Included in This Starter?

-### 🎯 Job Finder Tool
-- **Analyze job descriptions** - Paste any job description and get smart insights
-- **Fetch job postings from URLs** - Give a job posting link and get the full details
-- **Search for jobs** - Use natural language to find relevant job opportunities

 ### 🖼️ Image Processing Tool
 - **Convert images to black & white** - Upload any image and get a monochrome version